Kiran7007/Interview-Preparation/docs/android.md

 ---

+## How would you prevent double payment?

+- Disable duplicate UI submission.
+- Generate a client/request idempotency key.
+- Send it with the request.
+- Server guarantees idempotent processing.
+- Persist pending transaction state when necessary.
+- Reconcile status rather than blindly retrying an unknown result.

+**Important:** UI-level disabling alone is not enough.

+---

 ## What is your approach when supporting multiple Android OS versions?
 - Use supported APIs according to min/target SDK.
 - Guard newer APIs with version checks when required.